-A couple of years after the 8-year age statement was dropped from domestic Wild Turkey 101 in 1992, a promising new expression started hitting the shelves – Wild Turkey Kentucky Spirit.
-Unlike the retired American stalwart, WT 101 8-year, and its sly replacement, Old No. 8, WT Kentucky Spirit was released as a super-premium single barrel bourbon whiskey (at the familiar 101 proof, of course).
+Two years after the eight-year age statement was dropped from domestic Wild Turkey 101 in 1992, a promising new expression started hitting the shelves – Wild Turkey Kentucky Spirit.
+Unlike the retired American stalwart, Wild Turkey 101 eight-year, and its sly replacement, Old No. 8, Kentucky Spirit was released as a super-premium, single-barrel bourbon whiskey (at the familiar 101 proof, of course).
 While still lacking an age statement, Kentucky Spirit had just about everything else: a fancy bottle with a fancy pewter top, fancy packaging, and for the first time to my knowledge, fancy handwritten barrel and storage identifiers.
-It’s quite obvious (at least in my opinion) that WT Kentucky Spirit was created to compete specifically with another well-known super-premium KSBW – Blanton’s.
+It’s quite obvious (at least in my opinion) that Kentucky Spirit was created to compete specifically with another well-known super-premium KSBW – Blanton’s.

 Fast forward to 2017 and Wild Turkey Kentucky Spirit can still be found at almost any retailer stocking a decent whiskey selection.
 It’s still single barrel, still NAS and 101 proof, but not anywhere near as fancy in presentation.
 There’s no longer a gift-worthy box, nor a full-color bird, and unfortunately, no pewter top.
 Sure, one could argue these are mere aesthetics, but when you’re marketing a super-premium bourbon whiskey, these things matter (especially to non-enthusiasts).
 My guess is that when most of your average consumers are scanning the shelves for “top-shelf” bourbons to gift or enjoy nowadays, they pass right on by Kentucky Spirit.
 I wonder if it was that way in 1994?
 I’d like to hope it wasn’t, especially with such classy presentation.
 Even the wording of the box reverse is strikingly elegant: